aridjayarecipes/cutesrecipes.web.app/content/post/1757-how-to-make-favorite-honey-glazed-carrots.md

 ##### Steps to make Honey glazed carrots:

-1. Peel &amp; cut carrots in 1/4 (2.5" pieces).
+1. Peel & cut carrots in 1/4 (2.5" pieces).
 1. In a large skillet, melt butter over medium heat.
 Add carrots, saute 5 minutes.
 Add water, cook 5 more minutes, stirring occasionally.
-Add honey &amp; orange juice.
+Add honey & orange juice.
 Cook 2-3 minutes.
-Season with salt &amp; pepper.
+Season with salt & pepper.

 Add these delicious honey glazed carrots to your dinner menu.
 These flavorful carrots have the perfect balance of sweet and tangy thanks to the addition of honey and lemon juice.
 Glazed carrots are always so tasty--this was no exception.
 I used water and followed the directions to the letter with exception of I may have.
 A very easy recipe for tasty honey glazed carrots.